 Since 1998 Bernhard Mühlner has headed the Belgian based Mühlner Motorsport SPRL in Spa-Francorchamps, adjacent to the grand prix circuit in the Ardennes.

-After 12 years allegiance to OPEL, the period December 2001 up to the 2004 season saw Mühlner build a total of four VOLVO S60s for the German Endurance Championship and the Nürburgring 24hrs.
+After 12 years allegiance to OPEL, the German brand of General Motors at that time, the period December 2001 up to the 2004 season saw Mühlner build a total of four VOLVO S60s for the German Endurance Championship and the Nürburgring 24hrs.
 In the 32 races of the 3 year Volvo era, 17 wins were achieved.
 Alongside class wins at the 2003 and 2004 24hr races, runner-up in the 2004 German Endurance Championship was the highlight of the very successful collaboration with Volvo.

 From spring 2004 onwards, Mühlner Motorsport has also been running Porsche 911 race cars.
 To facilitate this, a separate team structure was put in place, both at base and at the race circuit.
 The activities in the GT arena provide an additional basis for the future and were expanded in 2005.
 The class wins in 2004 (a team one-two) and 2005 at the Spa 24hrs together with numerous class and group wins in the German Endurance Championship are proof that this new challenge has also been mastered.